 There are many ways of measuring the effect of property taxes on the residents of a municipality.
-All too often, news media use the budget bottom line, dollars, as their sole measure and feel impelled to describe it as a tax increase, ignoring population change, inflation and long term debt.
+All too often, news media use the budget bottom line, dollars, as their sole measure and feel impelled to describe it as a tax increase, ignoring population change, inflation and debt.

 Longer ago than I care to remember, I chaired the Recreation & Parks Board of the Township of Cumberland.
 When it came to establishing a baseline for the R&P budget for the Township, I made the following proposal: that the best measure of municipal 'constant tax' is the portion of tax of the total income of all residents of the township.
 The reason: even though municipal taxes are based upon the capital value of property, people in fact pay taxes out of income, not capital.
 This page applies that philosophy to the amalgamated City of Ottawa.

 Here are the numbers for the amalgamated City of Ottawa:

-So, until 2007 the amalgamated city was maintaining its financial health and reducing effective taxation, fulfilling the promise that amalgamation would bring efficiencies compared to a dozen separate municipalities.
+In summary, until 2007 the amalgamated city was maintaining its financial health and reducing effective taxation, seeming to fulfill the promise that amalgamation would bring efficiencies compared to a dozen separate municipalities.
 What's more, the province of Ontario downloaded additional expenses to municipalities during this period by increasingly underfunding provincially-mandated programs.
 For example, in 2001 provincial grants funded almost 31% of social housing expenditures; by 2005, this had decreased to 24%.
-The total funding gap between such provincially mandated programs and provincial funding totalled about $16 million in 2006, 1.7% in taxes.
-The amalgamated city was actually able to reduce tax expenditure under its control by about 6.2%.
+The total funding gap between provincially mandated programs and provincial funding increased by about $16 million by 2006, equivalent to 1.7% in taxes.
+The amalgamated city was actually able to reduce real taxation under its control by about 10% over these 7 years.

 other notes on community matters

-- "Total taxes available for municipal purposes" in the Consolidated Financial Statements for the city excludes education which is not under City control, but includes fire and police costs and transit subsidies.
+- "Total taxes available for municipal purposes" in the Consolidated Financial Statements for the city excludes education which is not under City control, but includes fire and police costs, transit subsidies and special levies.

 - Populations are estimates by the City planning department as of 31 December the previous year; an official census is held only every 5 years.